 Pandas Shift

-To start we’re going to create a simple dataframe in python:
+To start we’re going to import in pandas.

 import pandas as pd